-2) If you cam from somewhere other than you home try to find a rideshare program to reduce your gas bill.
+2) If you perform on cam from somewhere other than your home try to find a rideshare program to reduce your gas bill.
 There are tons of programs that help people find rides to and from work.
 It’s good for your wallet and it’s good for the environment.

-3) Write down what you spend your money on everyday for an entire week.
-Even if it’s a couple dollars on a cup of coffee see where you could save money.
+3) Write down what you spend your money on every day for an entire week.
+Even if it’s a couple of dollars on a cup of coffee see where you could save money.
 That cup of coffee could be made at home for a fraction of the cost of a Starbucks espresso.

 If you feel like you’re not able to control your webcam earnings on your own speak to an industry-friendly financial specialist.

 There are many financial advisors versed in the adult industry and the financial trappings that come with working in this field.